FHIR/sql-on-fhir/sql-on-fhir.md

 ## FHIRPath Relationship
 [FHIRPath](http://hl7.org/fhirpath/) offers path-based extraction of data from FHIR data and is used extensively within the FHIR specification itself.
 It is an excellent fit for its role, but is not sufficient for users looking for join, aggregation, or statistical operations over FHIR datasets.
 This proposal attempts to fill that need, but will follow conventions established by FHIRPath wherever applicable.

+## Field Names
+Field names should use [camelCase](https://en.wikipedia.org/wiki/Camel_case), matching the content seen on [fhir.hl7.org](http://fhir.hl7.org).
+SQL users should be able to use that web site as reference documentation when crafting their queries.

+The use of camelCase also applies to nested fields of option types, so users would see things like ```value.codeableConcept``` and ```value.quantity``` as the field names under those types.
+(Of course, this only affects display, as field names are not case sensitive.)

+### ID Fields Omitted
+FHIR elements, including primitives, can have an "id" field that can be referenced elsewhere within the structure.
+These provide little value to most SQL analysts, so such fields will be omitted from the SQL-based view of the data.

 ## Data Type Mapping
 This section describes how FHIR data types are mapped to ANSI SQL counterparts.